DisableGraphics/endless-sky-thrower/README.md

     - Continuous builds (Fresh from the releases section)
     - Stable builds (If you don't want to install a potentially unstable release)
     - Custom builds (Just point to the executable and voilà)
-    - PRs (Write the PR number and ESThrower will do everything for you)
+    - PRs (Write the PR number and ESThrower will compile and setup it for you)
 - These installations can have optional requirements:
     - Vanilla (Won't get polluted with plugins)
     - Autoupdate (Only available for Continuous instances, automatically downloads the build everytime the launcher is opened)